chris-short/devopsish.com/content/post/138/index.md

 [tumblr/docker-registry-pruner](https://github.com/tumblr/docker-registry-pruner) — Tool to apply retention logic to docker images in a Docker Registry

 [geerlingguy/docker-ubi8-ansible](https://github.com/geerlingguy/docker-ubi8-ansible) — UBI 8 Docker container for Ansible playbook and role testing.

-[Goodbye Docker: Purging is Such Sweet Sorrow](https://zwischenzugs.com/2019/07/27/goodbye-docker-purging-is-such-sweet-sorrow/) — I still need Docker on my Mac from time to time and it irritates me to no end.

 ## DevOps'ish Tweet of the Week